sleepypioneer/ContributingToNextcloudIntroductoryWorkshop/README.md

 ### :gem: IDE / Text Editor

 To work on the code base you will need a IDE or Text Editor.
-Here you have complete choice and it is a personal preference which you find best to work with, however we can highly reccomend Visual Studio Code below are also some others you may like to try (they are all free)
+Here the choice is completely yours and it is a personal preference which you find best to work with.
+However we can highly recommend  Visual Studio Code below are also some others you may like to try (they are all free)

 <a name="docs"></a>
 ### :blue_book: Nextcloud Documentation